 A Tea Ceremony session in progress – a very involved process.
 The tea tasting teaches the art of tea appreciation, of appearance, aroma, and taste, followed by an optional Signature High Tea at the Tea House overlooking the Estate.

 I like to term this visit to the North Island as a “wrap up” trip after the South Island a year ago.
 Shorter drives, more urbanised and populated, it’s a marked contrast to her more laid-back southerly sister.
-With proper planning and good travel companion, a trip here will definitely serves up memorable time.
+With proper planning and a good travel companion, a trip here will definitely serve up a memorable time.
 And I like to repeat that one visit to either island is never enough.
 There is something for anyone, anytime in New Zealand.

 Thanks for coming along the pixels journey.
 For other self-drive adventures, do check out my other travelogues here.

 P.S – All pictures used in this blog are all rights reserved and copyrighted to Jensen Chua Photography